OSGeo/gdal/gdal/doc/source/drivers/vector/gpkg.rst

 The following open options are available:

 -  **LIST_ALL_TABLES**\ =AUTO/YES/NO: (GDAL >=2.2) Whether all tables,
-   including those non listed in gpkg_contents, should be listed.
+   including those not listed in gpkg_contents, should be listed.
    Defaults to AUTO.
-If AUTO, all tables including those non linsted in gpkg_contents will be listed, except if the aspatial extension is found or a table is registered as 'attributes' in gpkg_contents.
-If YES, all tables including those non linsted in gpkg_contents will be listed, in all cases.
+If AUTO, all tables including those not listed in gpkg_contents will be listed, except if the aspatial extension is found or a table is registered as 'attributes' in gpkg_contents.
+If YES, all tables including those not listed in gpkg_contents will be listed, in all cases.
 If NO, only tables registered as 'features', 'attributes' or 'aspatial' will be listed.